Meritorious Service Medal (MSM): Overview

 MSM versus ARCOM

 The MSM sits one tier above the ARCOM.
 Where an ARCOM recognizes sustained meritorious service at the company-through-battalion level, the MSM recognizes broader, higher-consequence contribution — often culminating a career.
-The citation conventions are similar, but MSM packets commonly include a narrative the AAM and ARCOM do not require.
+MSM citations use the "exceptionally meritorious service" framing (where ARCOM uses "meritorious service" and AAM uses "achievement") and, like the ARCOM, keep the serial comma before the final "and" in the closing sentence.

 How the MSM submits in IPPS-A